 - wearing compression stockings

-When peripheral edema is the result of an underlying medical condition, a person will need to work with a doctor to treat the condition.
+When peripheral edema results from an underlying medical condition, a person will need to work with a doctor to treat the condition.

 Diuretics can treat some of the conditions responsible for edema, such as congestive heart failure, kidney disease, and liver disease.

-Specific therapies will vary depending on the condition affecting a person and their age and overall health.
+Specific therapies will vary depending on the person’s condition, age, and overall health.

-However, persistent or frequent swelling may be a sign of an underlying condition.
+However, persistent or frequent swelling may indicate an underlying condition.

 A person should speak with a doctor if swelling in the feet, hands, or other areas of the body occurs regularly.

-They should also seek medical advice if other symptoms accompany the swelling, such as high blood pressure or blurry vision.
+They should also seek medical advice if they have other symptoms, such as high blood pressure or blurry vision.